Curriculum – Overview

 Comprehenson:

-In EYFS and KS1 this discussion is verbal with some recording beginning in Year 2.
+In EYFS and KS1 this discussion is verbal, as a part of the RWI scheme.
 KS2 record responses to questions about what they have read or complete activities related to the text in their guided reading books.
 This provides children the opportunity to write their ideas about what they have read and for the teachers to see a child’s understanding.

 Lessons are planned so that a progression in the type of questions that children will answer are in line with the National Curriculum requirements for comprehension.